2018 Copa América of Beach Soccer: Squads

 Each team had to submit a squad of 12 players, including a minimum of two goalkeepers (Regulations Article 4.1).

 Draw

 The draw to split the ten teams into two groups of five took place on February 15 in the Asia District of Peru at the Centro Deportivo del Boulevard Asia, (Sports Centre of Boulevard Asia).

-The teams were seeded based on their final ranking in the previous edition of the Copa América de Beach Soccer in 2016.
+The teams were seeded based on their final ranking in the previous edition of the Copa América of Beach Soccer in 2016.

 Initially, two teams were automatically assigned to the groups: